ModularDeck/ModSentinelDeck/README.md

-# Sentinel
+# ModSentinelDeck

-🚀 **Sentinel** is a modular, multi-tenant ready user management system written in Go.
+🚀 **Mod-Sentinel-Deck** is a modular, multi-tenant ready user management system written in Go.
 It acts as a guardian for your user data.

 *"To watch over as a guard!"*